nanakiksc/pipelines/README.md

 Where `<sample_name>` is the base name of the FASTQ files (without the extension).
 In the case of paired-end files, the script assumes that the base name is suffixed with _1 and _2 for the files containing the reads 1 and reads 2, respectively, therefore **the suffixes _1 and _2 must not be included in the base name**.

-This will produce the final file `<sample_name>.bam` and its corresponding BAI index.
+This will produce the alignments file `<sample_name>.bam` and its corresponding BAI index.

 ## 2. Variant calling